react-declarative/react-declarative/NOTES.md

 1. **Appwrite** - [https://appwrite.io/](https://appwrite.io/)

     The first Firebase alternative which means the biggest community.
-You may google the solution of any problem with high possibility
+You may google (~~chatgpt~~) the solution of any problem with high possibility

 2. **Pocketbase** - [https://pocketbase.io/](https://pocketbase.io/)